Planning & Zoning

 These personnel focus on site plan review for compliance with Village Ordinances and Development Standards and providing the Village Staff recommendations to the Planning and Zoning Commission and Village Board on these applications.

-The Comprehensive Land Use Plan was adopted in January 2007 and sets forth long-range recommendations for the future growth and development within the community and for the maintenance of and enhancement to the existing image and character of the Village.
-The plan was amended in June 2009 to include the Longmeadow Parkway Corridor Study.
+The Comprehensive Plan was adopted in January 2007 and sets forth long-range recommendations for the future growth and development within the community and for the maintenance of and enhancement to the existing image and character of the Village.
+The plan was amended in June 2009 to include the Longmeadow Parkway Corridor Study, and in June 2012 to include the Old Town Plan.

 Planning and Zoning staff also review patios, decks, garages, swimming pools and other similar such permits to ensure compliance with the Zoning Ordinance and the applicable zoning district regulations, such as setbacks and lot coverage.